 Here's some other advice that may prove useful:

 - Identify the cheaper providers - Some suppliers specialise in affordable broadband.
 You don't typically get a lot of bells and whistles with these packages, but you do get unlimited downloads at a limited price.
-These companies include Post Office, TalkTalk, Plusnet, First Utility and Now Broadband.
+These companies include Post Office, TalkTalk, Plusnet, and Now Broadband.
 That said…

 - Watch out for special offers - a good special offer can change the game dramatically.
 Even a pricier company like Sky, Virgin Media or BT can become affordable with the right deal, so make sure you compare all the available options before committing to a package.